tarantool/ansible-cartridge/doc/tgz.md

 All these actions can be disabled.

-Using TGZ package allows to use [multiversion approach](/doc/multiversion.md) that can be helpful to perform rolling update correclty.
+Using TGZ package allows to use [multiversion approach](/doc/multiversion.md) that can be helpful to perform rolling update correctly.
-This approach uses links to specify version of application that is used by each instance.
+This approach uses links to specify a version of application that is used by each instance.

 All TGZ-specific variables are described [here](/doc/variables.md#TGZ-specific-configuration)